galister/oscavmgr/README.md

 Cons vs VRCFT:
 - Fine tuning of face tracking parameters can only be done in code

+Supported:
+- Quest Pro
-- Only Quest Pro / Pico 4 Pro supported
+- Pico 4 Pro (eye only)
+- Project Babble

 # Basic Setup